Who Has the Fastest, Most Reliable Shared Hosting?

 Bluehost was the first hosting company to be officially recommended as a host for WordPress.
 It remains an obvious choice for anyone looking for WordPress hosting.

 Though Bluehost performed well in this test, it’s an even better host than the numbers would indicate.
-The test month was the worst month for Bluehost uptime over the last six months.
-The average was 99.96% uptime — indicating about 17 minutes of downtime per month.
+The average uptime over the past 6 months came to 99.963% — indicating about 17 minutes of downtime per month.

 Bluehost’s response times over the last six months have generally been a bit slower than usual at a still very good 431 ms. The average was slightly lowered by a slower October at 554ms.

 - Pro: Great support